wilmoore/ruby-version/README.md

 **Call it like this in your terminal**

-    $ ruby-version 1.9.3-rc1
+    % ruby-version 1.9.3-rc1

 **Bash Completion**

     % ruby-version 1.[PRESS-TAB-NOW]

-Build/compile Recommendations
+Building RUBY from Source
 -----------------------------

+**ruby-version** doesn't care how you've obtained your RUBY versions; it only cares that you've stored them neatly under a common directory structure.
+You may build multiple RUBY versions manually by typing:

+    $ ./configure --prefix=... && make && make install

+or via a tool such as [ruby-build](https://github.com/sstephenson/ruby-build).

-The following directory structure is not required; however, it is a recommendation that you can modify to your liking.
+**The following directory structure or equivalent is recommended (but not required):**

     % mkdir -p $HOME/local/ruby/download/
-    % mkdir -p $HOME/local/ruby/versions/${RUBY_VERSION}/src
+    % mkdir -p $HOME/local/ruby/versions/{1.9.2,1.9.3-rc1}/src

-The following `configure`, `make`, and `make install` are also not required; however, tend to make life easier:
+The following `configure`, `make`, and `make install` commands are the bare minimum for building on MAC OSX:

     % ./configure --prefix=${RUBY_VERSIONS}/1.9.3-rc1 --with-opt-dir=$(brew --prefix libyaml) --with-gcc=clang
     % make && make install